Days Countdown

 How to Safely Observe a Mercury Transit

-- Use Solar Filters: Never look directly at the sun without proper solar filters.
-Use solar glasses or specialized solar telescopes.
+- Use Solar Filters: Never look directly at the Sun without certified solar viewing glasses or approved telescope filters.

 Final Thoughts